6pm

 laptop sitting on a table in a field of flowerslaptop sitting on a table in a field of flowerslaptop sitting on a table in a field of flowers

-I was part of the in-house creative team—acting as Senior Visual Designer—that conceptualized and executed a complete overhaul of the 6PM brand, in order to showcase the site’s premium inventory and selection with a sophisticated, modern editorial look-and-feel.
+I was part of the creative team—acting as Senior Visual Designer—that conceptualized and executed a complete overhaul of the 6PM brand, in order to showcase the site’s premium inventory and selection with a sophisticated, modern editorial look-and-feel.

-Additional credits
+additional credits

-April Schweiss - Stylist, Editorial Producer.
+April Schweiss - Stylist / Editorial Producer.

-Brian Rosenfield - Lead Visual Designer, UX Designer.
+Brian Rosenfield - Lead Visual Designer / UX Designer.

 Carolina Herrera - Visual Designer.